 Figure: Recombinant protein production in the baculovirus-insect cell system

 (Antibody Expression and Production, 2010)

-Based on the recombinant proteins of interest and the special requirements of client, Creative Biolabs provides insect systems including transient and stable expression systems to get high-quality products at high yields.
+Based on the recombinant proteins of interest and the special requirements of clients, Creative Biolabs provides insect systems including transient and stable expression systems to get high-quality products at high yields.

-To discuss your Insect Cell Lines demands or to request a proposal, please contact us by
+To discuss your Insect Cell Lines demands or to request a proposal, please contact us at: